gmanuel89/Python-packages/README.md

-# Python-functions
+# Python packages
-List of all the Python functions to be used in applications that I develop
+List of all the Python packages and functions to be used in applications that I develop